Lefteris-B/Ecko/README.md

 Convolutional Neural Networks (CNNs) are central to the Ecko project, providing the backbone for our efficient and accurate Keyword Spotting (KWS) system.
 The CNN-KWS model, specifically tailored for KWS tasks, was introduced in the influential paper ["Hello Edge: Keyword Spotting on Microcontrollers"](https://doi.org/10.48550/arXiv.1711.07128) by Zhang et al. (2017).
 This model has proven to be highly effective in recognizing keywords from audio inputs with minimal computational resources, making it ideal for edge devices like those powered by the Caravel SoC.

-We used the paper ["Integer-Only Approximated MFCC for Ultra-Low Power Audio NN Processing on Multi-Core MCUs" with LP16 to develop the MFCC -https://doi.org/10.1109/AICAS51828.2021.9458491](https://doi.org/10.1109/AICAS51828.2021.9458491), as it provides a methodology for implementing efficient MFCC extraction using integer arithmetic.
+We used the paper ["Integer-Only Approximated MFCC for Ultra-Low Power Audio NN Processing on Multi-Core MCUs" - https://doi.org/10.1109/AICAS51828.2021.9458491](https://doi.org/10.1109/AICAS51828.2021.9458491) with LP16 to develop the MFCC, as it provides a methodology for implementing efficient MFCC extraction using integer arithmetic.
 This approach is well-suited for ultra-low power audio processing on resource-constrained devices, ensuring energy efficiency and performance optimization.

 The adoption of these models in Ecko leverages its compact architecture to maximize performance while maintaining low power consumption.
 This architecture aligns with our project's goals to create a KWS system that not only operates efficiently in real-time on edge devices but also minimizes energy usage and space requirements.
 The CNN-KWS model's ability to achieve high accuracy with a relatively small footprint makes it the ideal choice for embedding sophisticated AI capabilities directly onto microcontrollers and SoCs, where space and power are at a premium.